shapesmusic/Shapes-Basics-Draft/README.md

 # Shapes

-*A Music Method for the Expert Beginner*
+_A Music Method for the Expert Beginner_

 ![shapes world map](map/map.png)

 ### Shapes Basics Series

 #### 1. A Shape

 Use a single shape to play along with a playlist of songs.
 Hear when notes fit or don't fit, and start to follow your musical intuition.

 #### 2. Different Shapes

-Expand to a full group of shapes and continue playing with songs.
+Add some different shapes and continue playing along with songs.

 #### 3. A Group of Shapes

-Then see the group as a system and add a way to name the shapes.
+See the shapes as a group, and add a way to name the shapes.

 #### 4. Shape Fingerings